rrafay/COVID19-tracker/README.md

 ## Modifications
 Some modifications that can be made:
--You can change the state for which you'd like to see the daily cases for: just enter the name of a state you'd like to see the cases for.
+- You can change the state for which you'd like to see the daily cases for: just enter the name of a state you'd like to see the cases for.
 For example to see cases for California:  `data = data[data['state'] == 'California']`
--You can also see the daily death rate by modifying:
+- You can also see the daily death rate by modifying:
 `y = data['cases']` to `y = data['deaths']`
 and
 `DF['cases'] = y` to `DF['deaths'] = y`